 In Android 11 this will throw and exception and fail.
 It is imperative therefore that EMM vendors update their solutions to prevent the inflation of a work profile on a fully managed device for Android 11 and above, while allowing it still to be utilised with Android 10 and lower.
-If an EMM fails to undertake this prep ahead of the release of 11 it’s likely organisations will see partially or fully failed COPE deployments.
+If an EMM has failed to undertake this prep it’s likely organisations will see partially or fully failed COPE deployments.

-There may be instances where OEMs opt to maintain support for inflating a work profile on a fully managed device through their own platform modifications, and it appears Samsung is one of the first OEMs to attempt to support this, but little public information is available for it currently.
+There may be instances where OEMs opt to maintain support for inflating a work profile on a fully managed device through their own platform modifications, and it appears Samsung is one of the first OEMs to attempt to support this, which can be read in more detail on Samsung's website.

 If your organisation leverages Samsung, it would be worth taking a look at Knox Configure.
 For OEMs leveraging closer to vanilla Android implementations, this usecase will be very difficult to replicate from Android 11.

 Utilising Android Enterprise system update management, the deployment of a system update can be delayed by up to 90 days.
 If your OEM offers additional release management tools, these could be leveraged also to maintain a specific version of the Android OS (such as E-FOTA).

 At an absolute push, network restricions can be put in place to block connectivity to the OEM download server, be that OEM-specific, like E-FOTA, or more generic, like Google's GOTA service leveraged by many Android OEMs today.